Lanoh people

 The Lanoh are a group classified as "Orang Asli" ("original people") of the Semang branch by the government of Malaysia.
 They live in the Malay Peninsula and number around 390.
 They are also known as Sabub'n or Lano.
 However, the Lanoh community in Gerik and Lenggong, Perak would identify to themselves as Menik Semnam (meaning "Semnam people" or "Orang Semnam" in Malay language), a name that refers to the Lanoh people that lived at the Semnam River.
 Whereas the Malay community in Upper Perak would refer the Lanoh people as Sakai Jeram.

 Demography

-Al present, there 390 Lanoh people living in Malaysia.
+as of 2010, there 390 Lanoh people living in Malaysia.

 The majority of Lanoh live in the jungle as hunter-gatherer, but other Lanoh reside in urban areas where they are engaged in employment, largely on tapping rubber and oil palm estates.
 During the British Malaya, the Lanoh people were also regularly employed by British administrative officers as jungle rangers and porters, which suits to the lifestyle of the Lanoh people living in the jungle.
 Traditionally, the Lanoh people boil ketum roots and drink it to treat diabetes, and boiling Ataulfo (mango) roots to reduce high-blood pressure.